Quorafind/Obsidian-File-Property-Enhancer/README.md

-# Obsidian File Property Enhance
+# Obsidian File Property Enhancer

 > Using this plugin, you can add icons to the file property, and you can also customize the display of the file
 > property.